The Most Insane People of All Time: #3 Elizabeth Holmes (aka You’re Outta Control!)

 The apartment story that frames the essay is not meant as a literal equivalence.
 Kitara is not Santos, and roommates are not members of Congress.
 The comparison operates at the level of archetype: the charismatic figure who arrives full of sunshine, quickly becomes central to a small social world, and then—through one small but revealing detail—forces everyone around them to confront the uneasy coexistence of charm and opportunism.

-The name “Kitara” is used here in the spirit of narrative shorthand rather than biography.
+The name “Kitara,” Santos’ drag name from back in Brazil where he if from (Santos is gay of course) is used here in the spirit of narrative shorthand rather than biography.
 Anyone who has lived with roommates long enough will recognize the basic situation.
 Shared apartments are small republics built on trust, improvisation, and the quiet hope that everyone involved is playing roughly the same game.
 Most of the time that hope is justified.
 Occasionally it is not.

-If the tone of the piece sometimes drifts toward amusement rather than anger, that is deliberate.
+If the tone of the piece drifts toward amusement, and even affection, rather than outrage, that is deliberate.
 Characters like Santos—and the occasional fabulous roommate—have a peculiar ability to provoke both exasperation and reluctant admiration.
 The performance can be infuriating.
-But it can also, against one’s better judgment, be oddly entertaining.
+But it can also be oddly entertaining.

+Such people rarely disappear completely.
+They simply move on to the next stage.
 Sometimes that stage is Congress.
-Sometimes it is Cameo.
+Sometimes it is Cameo (get that scratch Georgie baby!).
 And sometimes it is just the memory of a roommate who once seemed almost too good to be true.

 Epigraph